TheDanishMexican/kino_app_backend/README.md

 Hvis du ønsker at køre programmet skal du blot åbne linket "https://lemon-tree-0aebf7903.5.azurestaticapps.net"

-# YogaBackend
+# Kino

-This repository hosts the backend for our yoga platform.
+This repository hosts the backend for our cinema platform.
 You can also explore the live version [here](https://kinobackend.azurewebsites.net).

 ## Running Locally